Deulfi/memo-playlist/README.md

 - Keeps only the last n  memo entries (does not delete unique playlists, n=0 keeps all unique entries)

 `memo-pull-pldir`
-Goes through the playlist directory and pulls all playlists into the memo.
-Useful if you want to add playlist frome outside.
+Goes through the playlist directory and pulls all playlists files into the memo history.
+Useful if you want to add external playlists or they are not in memo for some reason.

 ## uosc menus and buttons
 Adding a menu: append ` #!
 Playlist` to your `input.conf` keybind, or use this for a menu-only config.